president-xd/MAZELI/README.md

 Breadth-First Search (BFS) explores the maze level by level.
 Starting from the S point, BFS checks all neighboring cells and marks the path until it reaches the goal G. BFS guarantees the shortest path because it explores all possible routes level by level.

 ## Contributing
 Feel free to fork this project, make improvements, or submit pull requests!
-If you encounter any bugs or have suggestions for features, please open an issue on the GitHub repository.
+If you encounter any bugs or have suggestions for features, please open an issue on the [president-xd/MAZELI](https://github.com/president-xd/MAZELI).